citysciencelab/cut-data-narrator/README.md

    "chapterTitle": "title"
    },)
 8. "steps" - Array of the story steps
+9. "isNoCreateMode" - Defines if the option to get to the story creation is displayed
+10. "storyInterval" - Definition of the automatic playback of a story in millisecond

-The story JSON attributes are the follwing:
+The story steps attributes in the story.json are the follwing:

 1. "stepNumber" - Number of the index of the step
 2. "stepWidth" - The maximal width on screen that will be shown